e-money/treasury-delegations/README.md

 Finally, to incentivise outreach and promotion of their e-Money validator service, the treasury will also match the first 250000 NGM community delegations.

-Moving forward it is the intention to adjust delegations on a monthly basis using the below algorithm.
-The initial rebalancing of delegations will take place on June 14th, 2021, in order to allow time for validators to make changes.
+Moving forward it is the intention to adjust delegations on a monthly basis (around the 21st) using the below algorithm.

 ## Algorithm
 The delegation algorithm uses the following variables when considering how much to allocate to a validator: